luobintianya/SAPBTP_DEMOS/btp_javademo/README.md

    * **VSC**

      Install the [SpringBoot Pack Extention](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack) , and [Java Extention](https://marketplace.visualstudio.com/items?itemName=pverest.java-ide-pack), or [Spring Boot Developer pack](https://marketplace.visualstudio.com/items?itemName=developersoapbox.vscode-springboot-developer-pack), follow this [instruction](https://github.com/redhat-developer/vscode-java) to configue the java runtime

+   * **Theia**

+      As alternative IDF fo VSC under Eclpse orgnization,  and it is still in Beta development , if you want to be the first bird , we can try it.

    * **CF Command line**